incubyte/incubyte.github.io/content/blog/standup.md

 Many teams don't even use any!
 (These are very mature teams.
 I would recommend having some visual representation.)

+##### Q: Our team is small, do I even need a standup meeting?

+If you have some mechanism like a storyboard or sticky notes on the wall, and you know the project status without having a separate meeting, you don't even need a standup meeting in theory.

+However, I recommend having a standup meeting even if you are a two-person team.

+Sometimes, it helps to wear a specific hat to think about abstract project status; a standup meeting helps there.

+There is a famous unrelated terminology called "duck debugging."
+When stuck in a problem,
+a developer tries to explain the situation to a rubber duck, and a solution automatically emerges.
+In the same way, if we do a standup meeting as if we are publishing project status, even though the receiver either already knows or doesn't even want to know, you will get solutions to your problems.

 ### What not to do

 ##### Too granular